grz0zrg/tinycelfgraphics/README.md

 ## Sound output

-There is no sound output on the provided samples but it can be added easily by using `aplay` in the shell script (and piping data to it such as obviously `/dev/random`)
+There is no sound output on the provided examples but it can be added easily by using `aplay` in the shell script (and piping data to it such as obviously `/dev/random`)

 ### File output